In today’s digital world your company can choose from a variety of electronic payment automation platforms and election payment services.

 While the least ideal form of ePayment, retaining the ability to automate pay by paper check provides at least some gain in efficiency.
 The cost starts at $1.30 per check – still far cheaper than the benchmark cost of $5.14 per check – and the cost goes down as volume goes up.

 Our Recommendation for Forms of Electronic Payment Automation

-CoreIntegrator Payment Automation via OnPay Solutions provides four options to make ePayments that reduce cost and while providing secure automated payments.
+CoreIntegrator Payment Automation provides four options to make ePayments that reduce cost and while providing secure automated payments.

 We recommend paying as many invoices as possible with virtual credit cards.
-They are the safest form of payment and they an an electronic payment system that earn your company cash.
+They are the safest form of payment and they are an electronic payment that earns your company cash.
 Why not make money by paying your invoices!?

 For vendors who won’t accept virtual credit cards, use ACH as a backup form of payment.
 And automated, outsourced paper checks for vendors who will only accept old school payments.
 And use wire transfers for large invoice amounts.

 Bottom Line – Choosing the Best Electronic Payment Automation for Your Company

 Cutting a paper check can add an extra 5-7 days for delivery and posting of the check.
 And it costs over $5 on average.